fifthidea/sub/README.md

 ```

 The number in front of Channel ID represents how many of the latest Telegram messages will be scanned for each channel.\
-`CHANNEL_ACTIVITY_DAYS` defines how many days may pass since a channel's most recent message containing at least one valid proxy config before that channel is excluded from the merged subscriptions (`sub.txt`, `sub-medium.txt`, and `sub-lite.txt`).
+`CHANNEL_ACTIVITY_DAYS` defines how many days may pass since a channel's most recent message containing at least one valid proxy config before that channel is excluded from the merged subscriptions.

 > If an inactive channel starts publishing configs again, it is automatically included in the merged subscriptions on the next workflow run.

 ---
-## 🔐 Required GitHub Secrets
+##  Required GitHub Secrets
 Create the following repository secrets:

 * `TG_API_ID`